CURRENCIES: Dollar Extends Slide And Is Now Looking Vulnerable, Says Analyst | MarketScreener

 The Japanese yen hit a one-week high against the dollar.
 The haven-related currency has found support to begin the week as political uncertainty put a dent in the recent equity rally.
 On Monday, the office of the U.S. Trade Representative threatened to impose tariffs on European goods in response to subsidies given to European aircraft manufacturer Airbus SE (AIR.FR).

-In midmorning trade, the Dow Jones Industrial Average fell 0.7%, the S&P 500 was off 0.5% and the Nasdaq Composite was down 0.2%.
+In afternoon trade, the Dow Jones Industrial Average fell 0.7%, the S&P 500 was off 0.6% and the Nasdaq Composite was down 0.5%.